This is a demo site.Purchase now

 The built-in PricingPlans component handles this automatically:

-amount field is for display only.
+Important: The amount field is for display only.
 Stripe will always charge the amount configured in your Stripe dashboard.
-Ensure they match to avoid confusion!- Set up webhooks:
+Ensure they match to avoid confusion!

 stripe listen --forward-to localhost:3000/api/stripe/webhook